Atari5o6o/4cast/README.md

 # 4cast
-A MLP model to predict stock open prices using OHLC time series data
+A MLP model to forecast stock open prices using OHLC time series data